 3. Boost your broccoli intake: Tiny trees are rich in an antioxidant called sulforaphane and it’s known to help protect our cells against UV radiation.
 Incorporating a half cup of broccoli into your diet every single day can do wonders when it comes to protecting yourself against skin cancer.

 4. Don’t hold back on dark chocolate: Morsels with at least 70% cacao contains four times as many antioxidants as tea.
-Please note that these antioxidants can protect you from sunburn and skin cancer, but are only found in dark chocolate.
+Please note that these antioxidants in vegan chocolate can protect you from sunburn and skin cancer, but are only found in dark chocolate.

 5. Pour on the pomegranate: Pomegranate-extract supplements up to 60 mg, will boost your internal sunscreen by 25 percent.
 If you’re not into supplements, just eat raw pomegranate to get the same benefits.